 Tenants of a student complex can come together in an resident’s committee (bewonerscommissie in Dutch, or BC for short).
 Residents’ committees represent the interests of all residents of a specific complex.
 This makes it possible to apply specific, personalized solutions.
 Just like the tenants’ association, residents’ committees operate at the level of residents’ participation, whose rights and obligations are also included in the Consultation Act.
 De Eerste Kamer supports the residents’ committees with knowledge and financial resources.

-Student caretakers, employed by DUWO, provide all kinds of services for the tenants in his or her complex and are the first point of contact for both the tenant and DUWO.
-Student caretakers meets with each new tenant and provides information about the building, fire safety and house rules.
-Student caretakers are the ears and eyes of a complex and are able to quickly identify problems that occur (or arise) in the complex.
-For this reason, student caretakers are valuable partners of De Eerste Kamer.
+Student representatives, employed by DUWO, provide all kinds of services for the tenants in his or her complex and are the first point of contact for both the tenant and DUWO.
+Student representatives meets with each new tenant and provides information about the building, fire safety and house rules.
+Student representatives are the ears and eyes of a complex and are able to quickly identify problems that occur (or arise) in the complex.
+For this reason, student representatives are valuable partners of De Eerste Kamer.